d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word-embedding-dataset.md

     return centers, contexts
 ```

 Next, we create an artificial dataset containing two sentences of 7 and 3 words, respectively.
-Assume the maximum context window is 2 and print all the center words and their context words.
+Let the maximum context window size be 2
+and print all the center words and their context words.

 ```{.python .input}
 #@tab all